 She is fascinated by passersby stories and fantasises about being invited into their world: her images are created in an attempt to understand the innermost thoughts, passions, regrets, desires and dreams of her subjects.

 Her work is heavily influenced by movies, cinematic in look and infused with a sense of melancholy and stillness.
-She silently observes from a distance and studies the interaction between people and spaces, her photos catching moments ‘in between’, where a narrative is just beginning or perhaps continuing, creating tension and sparking curiosity in the viewer.
+She silently observes and studies the interaction between people and spaces, her photos catching moments ‘in between’, where a narrative is just beginning or perhaps continuing, creating tension and sparking curiosity in the viewer.

 Portrait: Bennet Pimpinella